mathspp/mathspp/pages/black-python-devs/default.md

 # Black Python Devs

 You can use the code `BLACKPYTHONDEVS` to get 10% off all ebooks, cheatsheets, and most courses, that I offer.
-When you use that code, you're also indirectly donating 20% of the value of your purchase to [Black Python Devs](https://blackpythondevs.com), a non-profit “helping build communities for Black Pythonistas around the world”.
+When you use that code, you're also donating 20% of the value of your purchase to [Black Python Devs](https://blackpythondevs.com), a non-profit “helping build communities for Black Pythonistas around the world”.

 ## Best-sellers